algorandfoundation/algokit-cli/docs/features/localnet.md

 - `-i`, `--indexer-port`: Sets the port for the Algorand indexer.
 Defaults to `8980`.
 - `-k`, `--kmd-port`: Sets the port for the Algorand kmd.
 Defaults to `4002`.
 - `-n`, `--codespace-name`: Specifies the name of the codespace.
 Defaults to a random name with a timestamp.
 - `-r`, `--repo-url`: The URL of the repository to use.
 Defaults to the AlgoKit base template repository (`algorandfoundation/algokit-base-template`).
 The reason why algokit-base-template is used by default is due to [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) which defines the scripts that take care of setting up AlgoKit CLI during container start.
 You can use any custom repo as a base, however it's important to ensure the reference [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) file exists in your repository **otherwise there will be no ports to forward from the codespace**.
 - `--force`, `-f`: Force deletes stale codespaces and skips confirmation prompts.
 Defaults to explicitly prompting for confirmation.

 For more details about managing LocalNet in GitHub Codespaces, please refer to the [AlgoKit CLI reference documentation](../cli/index.md#codespace).

-> Tip: By specifying alternative port values it is possible to have several LocalNet instances running where one is using default ports via `algokit localnet start` with Docker and the other relies on port forwarding via `algokit localnet codespace`.
+> Tip: By specifying alternative port values it is possible to have several LocalNet instances running where one is using default ports via `algokit localnet start` with Docker | Podman and the other relies on port forwarding via `algokit localnet codespace`.